panrafal/chequer-php/Readme.md

   '$ 1, 2' = [1, 2]
   '$ one, two, three four' = ['one', 'two', 'three four']
   ```
-* When calling mathods and typecasts you can follow exactly the same syntax:
+* When calling mathods and typecasts you can follow exactly the same syntax.
+Remember to put parentheses
+  directly after an identifier - without any whitespace!

   ```php
   '$ .myMethod()' - calls myMethod()